IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/04_Known_Issues_and_Limitations_2014_Volume_2.md

 			</td>

             <td>
-                On Internet Explorer 7 and 8 Array.prototype is extended with the following functions (by the infragistics.util.js file):
+                On Internet Explorer 7 and 8 Array.prototype is extended with the following functions (by the infragistics.util files):

                 <ul>
                     <li>